Marketing in Australian Beautician Clinics

 Influencer Overexposure

-The influencer era peaked — and crashed — when consumers realised paid endorsements don’t equal clinical outcomes.
+The influencer era peaked when audiences realised paid endorsements don’t equal clinical outcomes.

 The "Discount Clinic" Model